firstbirdtech/api-docs/source/includes/_userprovisioning.md

 }
 ```

-To get a user profile use following request:
+To get a user profile, use following request:

 ### HTTP Request